tolgaozgun/BilkentQuotaTracker/README.md

 # Bilkent Quota Tracker

 This is a tool for Bilkent University students to track the remaining quotas for their courses on the university's online registration system.
+It supports adding non-existing courses or non-existing sections of existing courses.
+It will alert the user if the section or the course does not exist, and for optimization it will not check those sections and/or courses for that run.

 ## Installation